Bridging Knowledge Gaps in Clinical AI: An Activity Theory Perspective on Interdisciplinary Data Work for Telehealth: Discussion

-A key insight from our study is that spreadsheets, annotated transcripts, and other tangible artifacts can function as ``boundary objects''~\cite{star1989institutional}, which are flexible enough to adapt to each group's perspective yet stable enough to carry shared information across domains.
+A key insight from our study is that spreadsheets, annotated transcripts, and other tangible artifacts can function as ``boundary objects''~\cite{star1989institutional, carlile2002pragmatic}, which are flexible enough to adapt to each group's perspective yet stable enough to carry shared information across domains.
 Rather than relying on abstract definitions, interdisciplinary teams can ``talk through'' data examples to establish the aforementioned common ground of knowledge.
-This resonates with earlier CSCW work on how physical or digital artifacts can anchor collaborations and clarify misunderstandings~\cite{dourish2004we, hou2017hacking}.
-However, data should not be assumed to be the only possible boundary object.
-Other tangible artifacts, such as mock-ups of interfaces and prototypes of tools, can also serve as boundary objects based on the different objectives of team collaborations.
-In some cases, these non-data artifacts may more directly highlight mismatches in collaborative workflows, particularly when teams must align on user interface design, workflow integration, or ethical requirements.
-Nonetheless, boundary objects alone rarely suffice when specialists lack a conceptual bridge to interpret one another's domain-specific terminologies, data themes, and analytic frameworks~\cite{tell2016managingknowledge}.
+This resonates with earlier CSCW work on how physical or digital artifacts can anchor collaborations and clarify misunderstandings~\cite{bannon1997constructing, bossen2002parameters, dourish2004we, hou2017hacking}.
+Beyond simply sharing information, these objects also play a role in mediating the epistemic asymmetries inherent in these teams~\cite{suchman1987plans, carlile2004transferring}.
+Such asymmetry is rooted not only in different knowledge but also in control over critical resources, where clinical experts possess the clinical data resources and technical experts hold expertise in computational methods.
+The mutual dependency between them creates a delicate power balance that must be continuously negotiated.
+For instance, a prototype allows a clinician to critique an AI system based on its workflow integration, providing a tangible way to assert their clinical expertise and balancing the power dynamic that might otherwise favor purely technical metrics~\cite{amershi2019guidelines}.
+Boundary objects, in this case, may function as sites for situated action~\cite{suchman1987plans}, where the information being carries is not fixed but is actively negotiated as collaborators interact with and through the artifact.
+In some cases, non-data artifacts such as journey maps or interface mock-ups surface workflow mismatches more directly than raw data~\cite{bannon1997constructing}.
+Nonetheless, boundary objects alone rarely suffice when specialists lack a conceptual bridge to interpret one another's domain-specific terminologies, data themes, and analytic frameworks~\cite{schmidt1992taking, carlile2004transferring, tell2016managingknowledge}.